Washington Corporation

-To start a corporation in Washington, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Corporations and Charities Division.
+To form a corporation in Washington you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Corporations and Charities Division.
 You can file this document online or by mail.
 The articles cost $180 to file ($200 online).
 Once filed with the state, this document formally creates your Washington corporation.
+Our comprehensive guide walks you through the entire process.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the Washington State SOS Corporation Search and browse until you find the perfect name for your corporation.